-This Easy 1-Pot Masala Curry puts a smile on our faces every time we make it; definitely one of our favorite Indian eggplant dishes.
+This easy curry puts a smile on our faces every time we make it; definitely one of our favorite Indian-inspired eggplant dishes.
 We had it three times this past week!
-Like our Indian Curried Cauliflower and mushroom tikka masala, also use garam masala!
+Like our Indian cauliflower curry, Indian Brussels sprouts curry, and vegetable tikka masala, also use garam masala!

 Jump to: